OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 **OpenNebula Frontend:**

-- **onefabric CLI Tool:** Must be available on the OpenNebula frontend server (Installed by default on EE packages).
+- onefabric CLI Tool: must be available on the OpenNebula frontend server.
+Installed by default on EE packages.
 - **Passwordless SSH Access:** The frontend oneadmin user must have passwordless SSH access to the oneadmin user on all KVM hosts for remote command execution.